MDNF: Multi-Diffusion-Nets for Neural Fields on Meshes: Method

 As in NFFB, the Fourier feature mapping stage serves to associate each level of the multi-resolution representation with a distinct frequency band.
 Inspired by the Fourier feature mapping approach of \cite{tancik2020fourier}, we apply a sinusoidal transformation to the output features from the previous DiffusionNet stage.

-In more details, the Fourier feature at the \(i\)-th level is defined as a mapping from the DiffusionNet output features at the $i$-th level $\boldsymbol{d}_i \in \mathbb{R}^F$ to an $m$-dimensional feature space:

-where ${\boldsymbol{B}_{i,1}, \boldsymbol{B}_{i,2}, \dots, \boldsymbol{B}_{i,m}}$ are trainable parameters in $\mathbb{R}^{F}$ forming the frequency transform coefficients on the $i$-th level, and $m$ is a hyper-parameter.
+In more details, the Fourier feature at the \(i\)-th level is defined as a mapping from the DiffusionNet output features at the $i$-th level $\boldsymbol{d}_i \in \mathbb{R}^{n \times F}$ to an $m$-dimensional feature space: { where ${\boldsymbol{B}_{i,1}, \boldsymbol{B}_{i,2}, \dots, \boldsymbol{B}_{i,m}}$ are trainable parameters in $\mathbb{R}^{F}$ forming the frequency transform coefficients on the $i$-th level, and $m$ is a hyper-parameter.
 The frequency ranges for each level are defined by the initialization of the $\boldsymbol{B}_{i,j}$ coefficients.
 Drawing on the Gaussian random Fourier feature mapping by Tancik et al.~\shortcite{tancik2020fourier}, we set these coefficients using a Gaussian distribution with a mean of $0$ and a level-specific variance $\sigma_i$ (Equation~\eqref{eq:sigma_i_fourier}).
 Finer resolutions levels, associated with higher frequencies, are initialized with greater variance, biasing them towards encoding higher frequency signal components.
 This adaptive initialization approach allows each resolution level to naturally associate with specific frequency bands without pre-setting fixed ranges.

 Practically, let $\sigma_{base}, \sigma_{exp} \in \mathbb{R}$, we initialize the $i$-th level coefficients with variance $\sigma_i \in \mathbb{R}$ defined by

 where $\sigma_{base}, \sigma_{exp}$ are hyper-parameters, and $\sigma_{exp} \geq 1$.